Discover, Explore and Create!

 Knowledge and Understanding of the World

-Knowledge in each of the foundation subjects is taught within our Big Picture themes, and knowledge organisers are used to provide a focus for learning, both at school and at home.
-We encourage our inquisitive learners to respond to questions through enquiry and research and associated skills are developed as knowledge increases.
+Knowledge in geography and history is taught within our Big Picture themes, and knowledge organisers are used to provide a focus for specific learning content, both at school and at home.
+We also encourage our inquisitive learners to respond to questions through enquiry and research and associated skills are developed as knowledge increases.
 National Curriculum content is taught throughout the key stages.

-At The Meadows, children are encouraged to use their own imagination and ideas to facilitate learning through a range of creative approaches.
-Skills are taught which can then be applied across the curriculum in a range of contexts.
+At The Meadows, children are encouraged to use their own imagination and ideas to facilitate learning through a range of creative approaches in art and design & technology.
+Knowledge and associated skills are taught, which can then be applied across the curriculum in a range of contexts.
 Planning, creating, performing and evaluating are key parts of creative learning.
-Children study famous artists from different creative genres.
+Children study famous artists from different creative genres and learn specific knowledge about people, art movements and key terminology.

 Both fine (eg cutting, mouse control) and gross (throwing, balancing) motor skills are developed in this area of learning.
-Lessons include control and effective use of the body, body strengths and limitations.
+PE and sports lessons teach the knowledge of control and effective use of the body, body strengths and limitations.
 The children are taught how to lead a healthy lifestyle and develop an understanding of safety issues in relation to PE.
 Competitive sport is also encouraged where appropriate.
 Physical development includes sport, swimming, gymnastics and dance.

 Religious education has the same importance in the curriculum as other subjects.
 It is based on Christian principles as well as introducing and extending the children’s knowledge of other world religions and beliefs.
 The Governors have agreed that, in accordance with the law, withdrawal from collective worship, i.e. school assemblies and religious education lessons should only take place as a result of a request by a child's parents and for this to take place only after we have had an opportunity to discuss the reasons with the parents concerned.